duckietown/docs-AIDO/book/AIDO/05_introduction/35_embodied_tasks.md

 The Duckiebot interacts with the world through its actuators, its wheel motors.

-- The output of the Duckiebot both in simulation and reality are its motor command signals.
+- The output of the Duckiebot both in simulation and reality are its two motor command signals.